rahidelvi/blog/_posts/2019-05-13-burnout-indicators.markdown

 If you had spoken with my family doctor over the course of 2018, she would inform you _if she could_ that my decision to leave Grantbook was a recurring theme all year.
 I kept bringing it up almost from the start of 2018 every time I met.
 Things were _bad_ at work.

 Throughout the year my then partner suggested on a number of occasions the idea of taking leave from work.
 That was easier said than done.
 It's like an abusive relationship.
-You typically can't get out of it in one flat minute.
+You typically can't get out of it in one minute flat.
 In hindsight I ought to have taken the option of a few weeks leave with a doctor's note or something.
 Maybe things at Grantbook would be just fine without me, _as I'm sure it is_, right now `¯\_(ツ)_/¯`.

 For obvious societal reasons I couldn't just pull the plug 🔌 on a 6+ year long employment relationship _especially_ now that I had a little one to be mindful of and be responsible for.
 My decison to leave Grantbook was by no means an easy, nor a light decision.
 Lots and lots of hours and discussion, and angst went into my informing _my team_ that I had decided to move on.
 Not to another job, however, just a graceful exit with as light a footprint as possible.
 This is easy to corroborate.